After abortion ruling, WVa could become 1st to pass new bill

 The House of Delegates passed the bill that would mandate prison time for medical providers who perform abortions earlier this week after allowing exemptions for victims of rape and incest up to 14 weeks of pregnancy.

 The exemption also requires victims to report their assault to law enforcement.
-The bill provides other exceptions for an ectopic pregnancy, a “nonmedically viable fetus” or a medical emergency.
+The bill provides other exceptions for an ectopic pregnancy, a “nonmedically viable fetus” or a medical emergency that could kill or cause a substantial and irreversible injury.

 The vote in the GOP-dominated House on Wednesday came amid a protest from dozens inside the Capitol and followed a raucous public hearing in which most speakers — given just 45 seconds each to voice their opinions or be cut off — opposed the bill.

-A parade of 90 speakers stepped to the microphone, including 12-year-old Addison Gardner of Buffalo Middle School, who posed a vivid hypothetical situation for lawmakers.
+Most of the 90 speakers who stepped to the microphone oppose the bill.
+They included 12-year-old Addison Gardner of Buffalo Middle School, who posed a vivid hypothetical situation for lawmakers.

 “If a man decides that I’m an object and does unspeakable and tragic things to me, am I, a child, supposed to carry and birth another child?" she said.
 "Am I to put my body through the physical trauma of pregnancy?
 Am I to suffer the mental implications?
 A child who had no say in what was being done with my body.
 Some in here say they are pro-life.
 What about my life?
 Does my life not matter to you?”